 “Where can I find forgings?
 What do they do?”

 Forgings can be found everywhere!
 Being involved in 12 different markets has given us diversity in experience and different forged items.
 From airplanes, oil rigs, to cars and the smallest valves, steel forgings have a large and diverse application.

 “I think my product can be forged but I’m not sure, can you do it?”

 We would be more than happy to forge an item for you!
-Send us a quote and our engineering department will immediately start working on finding the best forged solution for you.
+Submit a request for a quote on our website with prints and our engineering department will immediately start working on finding the best forged solution for you.

 “What is grain flow?”